TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental results

-Table \ref{rnncnnwer2} describes the WER results.
-Compared to competing KD methods, TutorNet showed better WER improvement in all cases.
-As given in Table \ref{rnncnnrerr}, CNN-based student $\ddagger$ distilled achieved WER 6.65 \% with SKD training, which was 0.67 \%p better than that of CNN-based student $\star$.
-It means that the softmax prediction of RNN-based teacher $\ddagger$ was considered more informative than that of RNN-based teacher $\star$.
-When we applied RKD and SKD altogether, the performance of CNN-based student $\ddagger$ (WER 6.25 \%) was slightly better than CNN-based student $\star$ (WER 6.26 \%), but the difference was negligible.
+From these experimental results regarding SKD, we verified that the teacher with the high WER performance did not necessarily help the student model's training.
+In some particular cases, the poor teacher could be more supportive for training the student.
+To further check the effect of the teacher's performance on SKD training, we adopted RNN$_{DS2}$ (WER 7.21 \% with greedy decoding on dev-clean) as another RNN-based teacher model, where the knowledge had been transferred from CNN$_{DR}$ in Section \rom{5}-A-1 (Table \ref{cnnrnnrerr}).
+Table \ref{totalwer}-(3)-(b) gives the WER results on LibriSpeech corpus.
+Compared to the competing KD methods, TutorNet showed better WER improvements in all cases.
+Also, TutorNet allowed CNN$_{Mini}$ to outperform its teacher when applying both SKD and RKD, provided with WER 6.25 \% with greedy and WER 4.40 \% with beam-search decoding.
+As given in Table \ref{rnncnnrerr}, RNN$_{DS2}$ $\rightarrow$ CNN$_{Mini}$ achieved WER 6.65 \% with SKD training, though RNN$_{DS1}$ $\rightarrow$ CNN$_{Mini}$ provided WER 7.32 \%.
+This means that the softmax prediction of RNN$_{DS2}$ (WER 7.21 \% with greedy decoding) was considered more informative than that of RNN$_{DS1}$ (WER 6.64 \% with greedy decoding).
+When we applied RKD and SKD altogether, the performance of RNN$_{DS2}$ $\rightarrow$ CNN$_{Mini}$ was slightly better than that of RNN$_{DS1}$ $\rightarrow$ CNN$_{Mini}$, but the difference was negligible.

-Next, we compared ${L}_{CTC-SKD}$ when transferring from different teachers, with the baseline of the CNN-based student being the same.
-As shown in Fig. \ref{cnnskd}, we depicted the change in the training loss over time with three different cases: (1) from CNN-based teacher to CNN-based student, (2) from RNN-based teacher $\star$ to CNN-based student $\star$, and (3) from RNN-based teacher $\ddagger$ to CNN-based student $\ddagger$.
-With SKD training, CNN-based student $\ddagger$ distilled from RNN-based teacher $\ddagger$ showed faster optimization than the other, which indicated that the teacher model with the highest WER performance did not necessarily help the student model's training.
-In other words, the RNN-based teacher model $\ddagger$ can be more supportive in distilling knowledge, notwithstanding its smaller parameter size (13.1 M parameters) and worse performance (WER 7.21 \%) compared to the CNN-based teacher (332.6 M parameters / WER 3.61 \%).
+Next, we compared ${L}_{CTC-SKD}$ when transferring from different teachers to the same CNN$_{Mini}$.
+Fig. \ref{cnnskd} displays the variation of the training loss over time with three different cases: (1) CNN$_{DR}$ $\rightarrow$ CNN$_{Mini}$, (2) RNN$_{DS1}$ $\rightarrow$ CNN$_{Mini}$, and (3) RNN$_{DS2}$ $\rightarrow$ CNN$_{Mini}$.
+With SKD training, RNN$_{DS2}$ $\rightarrow$ CNN$_{Mini}$ showed faster convergence than the others, which indicates that the teacher model with the highest WER performance did not necessarily help the student model's training.
+In other words, RNN$_{DS2}$ can be more supportive in distilling knowledge, notwithstanding its smaller parameter size (13.1 M parameters) and worse performance (WER 7.21 \% with greedy decoding) compared to CNN$_{DR}$ (332.6 M parameters / WER 3.61 \% with greedy decoding).

-\subsection{RNN $\rightarrow$ RNN}
+\subsubsection{RNN$_{DS}$ $\rightarrow$ RNN$_{DS}$}